hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/_examples/_example_driver.md

 **Relationship with other project parts:**

 The `src.webdriver.driver` module is a crucial part of the project, acting as an interface for interacting with web browsers.
-The `_examples` folder likely contains various examples demonstrating the use of this driver module within the project, potentially for testing, demonstration purposes, and workflows.
+The `_examples` folder likely contains various examples demonStarting the use of this driver module within the project, potentially for testing, demonStartion purposes, and workflows.
 Other parts of the project may use this `webdriver` functionality through appropriate imports.
 The overall project structure suggests a larger framework for automated testing or web interaction tasks.